ubc-library-rc/gis-reference-mapping/content/thematic-maps.md

 <!-- https://schoolofcities.github.io/urban-data-storytelling/urban-data-visualization/proportional-symbol-maps/proportional-symbol-maps.html -->

-You can make proportional symbol maps in QGIS simply by converting polygons to centroids (if not already points) and then going to symbology and chosing xyz.
+You can make proportional symbol maps in QGIS simply by converting polygons to centroids (if not already points) and then going to symbology and choosing Graduated.
 Alternatively, if you want to spend extensive time styling your map and proportional symbols manually, you can export centroids (and other geographic layers) as an `.svg` file and open it in an illustration software like Adobe Illustrator or [Inkscape](https://inkscape.org/).
 The formula for *radius* of proportional symbols in absolute scaling is as follows:
 > r<sub>C</sub> = (v<sub>C</sub> / v<sub>L</sub>) <sup>0.5</sup> * r<sub>L</sub>
 <br>